jeremybarbet/react-native-modalize/docs/PROPSMETHODS.md

 ### `panGestureEnabled`

-Using this prop will enable/disable pan gesture
+Using this prop will enable/disable pan gesture.

 | Type     | Required | Default  |
 | -------- | -------- | -------- |